Dechrissen/website/blog-posts/pokemon-team-generator.md

 _Above content added July 2026.
 Original post starts here._

 I've started work on a new project that's been in the backlog for quite some time — a universal team generator for Pokémon games.
-If you don't know what that means, I don't blame you; it probably deserves a bit of clarification.
 The project isn't finished yet, but I think I have a good enough idea for the plan after thinking about it for a few weeks, so I want to write about it.

 # Purpose